TSG GhostHawks

-The Tainan TSG GhostHawks (台鋼獵鷹) are a Taiwanese professional basketball team based in Tainan City, Taiwan.
+The TSG GhostHawks (台鋼獵鷹) are a Taiwanese professional basketball team based in Tainan City.
 They have competed in the T1 League since the 2021–22 season, and play their home games at the Chia Nan University of Pharmacy and Science Shao Tsung Gymnasium.
 The GhostHawks became one of the six teams of the inaugural T1 League season.

+On September 30, 2021, the name of Tainan team was announced as the Tainan TSG GhostHawks.